 In student leadership, women are stepping forward and men are fading into the background.

-My youngest son is a big fan of the Wiggles.
-He knows all of the words to the songs and all of the moves to the dances.
-I’ve learned to somewhat accept the Wiggles because…well…they’re not Barney.
+My middle son, a few years ago, was a crazy fan of the Wiggles.
+He knew all of the words to the songs and all of the moves to the dances.
+I learned to somewhat accept the Wiggles because…well…they weren't Barney.

 And you’ve got to respect these Aussies.
-According to their Wikipedia page, The Wiggles have earned seventeen gold, twelve platinum, three double-platinum, and ten multi-platinum awards for sales of over 17 million DVDs and four million CDs.
+According to their Wikipedia page, The Wiggles have earned several Platinum, Double Platinum and Multi-Platinum

 For years, the Wiggles were four men: Anthony, Greg, Jeff, and Murray.
-Just recently, it was announced that a new group of performers would take over for these aging originals.
-My son stumbled upon the new Wiggles performing their new songs on YouTube, and I was a little stunned.
+They retired and were replaced by some new members.
+My youngest son stumbled upon the new Wiggles performing their new songs on YouTube, and I was a little stunned.
 They now have a female member!
 And she actually seems to be the leader.
 This is great – and she’s great – but it’s definitely a shift for the longstanding group.

 I thought about this for a moment, and it struck me that this is sort of like what is happening in the world of student leadership.
 The only way it might be even more relevant to our shifting landscape is if the Wiggles re-booted with all women instead of one.